All Episodes

 Anyway, Jesus Christ, what a silly tangent.

-So we go to the game.
+So we go to the game and it's awesome seats.

 I don't quite sit right next to him.